saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 - Cisco NX-OS
 - Juniper JunOS

-These devices are managed through the 'core' drivers that are supported and maintained by the people working on NAPALM.
-These drivers are libraries that have been written to deal with the differences that exist between the vendor APIs.
-The following table displays the current core libraries:
+NAPALM uses a set of 'core' drivers to be able to deal with all these vendors.
+These core drivers are the backend libraries that NAPALM uses to communicate with different operating systems.
+Currently, the core libraries are the following:

   |                     | EOS       | Junos         | IOS-XR     | NX-OS     | NX-OS SSH  | IOS